Updated: Feb 24

 These clergy are convinced that human compassion that seeks "to heal and welcome rather than shame and threaten" along with “body autonomy” are higher moral values that override any scriptural reference to taking a life.
 They say that the right of a woman to control her own body is morally superior to the right to life for the child.
 With that kind of misguided moral confidence, it wouldn’t take much for a pastor to nudge a woman, who is searching for moral clarity in a crisis pregnancy, towards abortion.
 It's as if the child was a non-person for whom no consideration needs be shown.
 Abortion for that child is rather unwelcoming and quite threatening, and if a girl, no body autonomy allowed!

 Abortion permanently changes a woman; changing her perception of herself, her view of pregnancy, and of life itself.
 At the end of it all, it’s the woman alone, not her misguided pastor, who bears all the results of her choice, and the guilt burden of abortion weighs heavy on many women their entire life.
-A women who chooses to come to a pastor should be encouraged to believe in God's providential care and the love of the church to meet her needs, even in cases of rape and incest.
+A pregnant woman who chooses to come to her pastor for help should be encouraged to believe in God's providential care and the love of the church to meet her needs, even in cases of rape and incest.